cajoshuapark/crypto-bot/README.md

  Automated Cryptocurrency Trading Bot writtin in python using public libraries such as binance, ccxt, pandas, numpy, mplfinance, matplotlib

 ## Logging into NDAX exchange
-Using ccxt library to access NDAX exchange
+Using ccxt library to access NDAX exchange.
 ```
 import ccxt